rollbear/strong_type/README.md

 * <A name="scalable_with"/>`strong::scalable_with<Ts...>` Allows multiplying and
   dividing the value with each type `Ts`, providing the underlying type supports it.
-It also allows dividing instances of `scalable_with<>`, if the underlying type supports it, and returns the type of the operation of the underlying type.
+It also allows dividing instances of `scalable_with<>`, if the underlying type supports it, and returns the first type in the list of `Ts...`.

   Available in `strong_type/scalable_with.hpp`